568

 • 2

 \$\begingroup\$ This is just Meta regex golf under the constraint that the two lists between them cover all possible words.
-Given that some people are tackling that existing question on that basis, this would qualify for closing as a duplicate. \$\endgroup\$ Jan 8, 2014 at 8:45
+Given that some people are tackling that existing question on that basis, this would qualify for closing as a duplicate. \$\endgroup\$ Commented Jan 8, 2014 at 8:45

 0